Purdue-Innovation-Capstone/browser/README.md

 2. **Stay Alert for Notifications**:
    - If you visit a flagged site, the extension will display the appropriate icon to alert you.

+For more help, please go to the website and watch the tutorial on how to downlaod and use the browser extension: https://purdueinformationlab.netlify.app/
 ### Troubleshooting

 - **Extension Not Appearing?**